Impulsivity

 As part of normal development, most children have times when they act or say something or do something without thinking.
 It is important to note that depending on the circumstance, impulsive behaviour can be beneficial or detrimental (Winstanley, Eagle & Robbins, 2006).
 For example, Ingrid is a fifteen-year-old teenager.
 She arrived at her friend’s birthday pool party with her backpack containing her phone, her friend’s birthday present and a change of clothes.
 Before she could even put her backpack down she noticed her friend’s younger sister struggling in the pool.
 Without even thinking about her belongings in the backpack she straightaway jumped into the pool with her backpack to rescue the little girl.
 Whilst all the items in her backpack were soaked, this example highlights how her impulsive action resulted in a positive outcome.

-When Impulsivity becomes of concern
+When Impulsivity becomes a behaviour of concern

 Whilst most children over time learn how to calm their body when instructed to, or are required to stop as children mature, they develop a range of skills and abilities supported by adult guidance which help them develop how to better control their impulses.
 However, for some children the various abilities that contribute to the development of impulse control are compromised which results in high levels of impulsivity persisting.